max-pfeiffer/max-pfeiffer.github.io/content/2025-10-01_overhauling_my_ceph_cluster_again.md

 the desired features: two 2.5GB ethernet ports, NVMe SSD adapter and more memory.
 This comes with a price tag of 220 Euro for the 16GB variant at AliExpress currently.
 So I rather might get one of these and try to grow my Ceph cluster with an additional Banana Pi node.

+Another interesting option is the [UGREEN NASync DXP2800](https://nas-eu.ugreen.com/products/ugreen-nasync-dxp2800-nas-storage)
+NAS.
+It comes with an Intel N100 Quad-core CPU, 8GB DDR5 RAM and a 2.5Gb ethernet port.
+It can carry two NVMe SSDs internally and two more SATA drives in its two drive bays.
+I saw these ranging around 290 Euro.
+On these machines you can [install Debian on its eMMC flash memory drive](https://wiki.debian.org/InstallingDebianOn/Ugreen).
+And then add your Ceph installation ontop of it.

 ## Related Articles